 The U.S. Immigration and Nationality Act (INA) provides several categories of nonimmigrant visas for those who want to visit the United States temporarily.
 Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure, or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).
 You can find out more about different types of visas from the travel.state.gov website.

 Here are some examples of activities permitted with a visitor visa:

-We would like to remind everyone that they may only register up for one non-immigrant visa appointment at a time.
+You may register for one non-immigrant visa appointment at a time through our online appointment system.
 All visa appointments must also have an attached visa application (form DS-160).
-The Embassy will delete any applicant’s second appointment, or any appointment that does not have a filled out DS-160, without notification.

 To request an expedited appointment, please consult our Navigator and follow the directions for the appropriate category.
 Please note that the Navigator does not collect information, and you will be required to send an email to make an expedite request.